cn-docker/jenkins-master/README.md

 1. Inside the jobs folder (jenkins-master/jobs) add a new folder named with the name of the new job.
 2. Inside the folder created in the previous step, add a new file named config.xml.
 That file should contain all the configuration of new job.

+## Security

+This distribution of Jenkins enables password security with the following credentials:

+    Username: admin
+    Password: admin

+Only logged in users can manage Jenkins and is disable the anonymous access.

+PLEASE CHANGE THIS SECURITY SETTINGS AFTER DEPLOYING YOUR INSTANCE